Skip to main content

 Connection to equinix.com 443 port [tcp/https] succeeded!

-Check if a specific remote port is reachable w/ nmap
+Checking if a specific remote port is reachable with more information

 nmap -p [port] [address]